 Who can participate in Capture WA?

-What data can be requested through this program?
+What can be requested through this program?

 How do I make a submission?

-What is the online Capture WA register?
+How do I access the Capture WA register?

 How much will my data cost?

 All costs are agreed before any contract is awarded and capture or supply activities occur.
 Landgate recommends you liaise with your Landgate Account Manager as the initial point of contact.
 Costs are influenced by factors such as type of data requested, policies/procedures of the data custodian, and supplier mobilisation costs.